teenyrobots/classRepo-BAW18/README.md

 # classRepo-BAW18
-The class repository for Building A Website, Summer 2018
+The class repository for B
+uilding A Website, Summer 2018

+#
-## Terminal Commands
+# Terminal Comm
+ands
-+ cd: changes directory
++ cd: changes direc
++ tory
 + ls: lists the files in the repo
-+ git clone: clones a repository from github.com
++ git clone: clones a repo
++ sitory from github.com

+HECK HECK HECK